 What is calcific periarthritis?

-Calcific periarthritis (perry-arth-ritus) is a condition that involves painful swelling around your joints.
+Calcific periarthritis (perry-arth-ritus) is a condition that can cause painful swelling around your joints.
 'Peri' means that the swelling is around the joint, not inside the joint itself.

-We need crystals of the mineral calcium because they help make our bones and teeth strong.
-However, if people have too many calcium crystals in their body and in the wrong place, this can cause problems.
+Calcium crystals occur naturally in the body and help make our bones and teeth strong.
+However, some people have too many calcium crystals in other parts of the body – for example:

-Some people can have calcium crystals in a tendon and not know that they’re there, as they might not cause pain or other problems.
+It’s possible to have crystals in a tendon and not know that they’re there, as they might not cause any pain or other problems.

-When the crystals leave the tendon, or ‘shed’, into the soft tissue surrounding the joint.
+But sometimes the crystals can leave the tendon, or ‘shed’, into the soft tissue surrounding the joint.
 When this happens the hard, sharp crystals can cause pain and swelling as they rub against the soft tissues.
 This is known as calcific periarthritis.

-Calcific periarthritis most commonly affects a tendon that helps the shoulder move.
-It can also affect tendons around the hips, hands and elsewhere around the body.
+This condition most commonly affects tendons that help the shoulders move, but it can also affect the hips, hands and other parts of the body.

 Calcific periarthritis causes pain and swelling around a joint, and the joint may be tender to the touch.
 These symptoms usually come on quite quickly, which is referred to as 'acute', and can be severe.

-However, if you have crystals in a tendon around the shoulder, this can cause problems even if they haven’t shed into the soft tissues in the surrounding area.
-They can be painful and make it difficult to move the arm.
-Especially if it is a large deposit of crystals.
+However, if you have crystals in a tendon around the shoulder, this can cause problems even if they haven’t shed into the soft tissues.
+A large crystal, in particular, can be painful and make it difficult to move your arm properly.

 As you get older, natural chemical changes in the body can make it more likely that calcium crystals will form in blood, urine or soft tissues.